Our Guide To Cotes Du Rhone Wine

 Cotes du Rhone is the second largest appellation in France, producing 100 million dollars’ worth of wine every year.
 England is one of the largest purchasers of wine from this region, closely followed by France.
 31,926 hectares of the Cotes du Rhone are actually under vine and the soil types vary from stony, to a mix of sand, pebbles and more.

 What type of wine is Cotes du Rhone?

-Cotes Du Rhone wine is an early drinking wine.
-Although some can benefit from being aged in the cellar, the majority of wines from the Cotes Du Rhone region do not require aging and taste delicious on release.
+Cotes Du Rhone wine is an early-drinking wine.
+Although some can benefit from being aged in the cellar, the majority of wines from the Cotes Du Rhone region do not require ageing and taste delicious on release.
 With an affordable price point and luxurious quality, it’s easy to see why their popularity continues to rise.
 Cotes Du Rhone wine tends to be full-bodied, fruity and sweet with a delicately spiced finish.
 They can carry notes of dark fruits such as blackberries and cherries and are versatile enough to be paired with a variety of dishes.

 What is the best Cote du Rhone wine?

 Cotes Du Rhone wine is divided into four different levels of quality with the best arguably being the Crus.
 These levels are: